Search by Keyword

-Paul wasn't the only Beatle who received a song subconsciously in a dream, as McCartney relates about his composing “Yesterday.”
+Paul wasn't the only Beatle to receive a song subconciously or in a dream, as he has related concerning “Yesterday.”
+John claimed subconcious inspiration as the source for several of his songs, but his description of the inspiration for "Across The Universe" makes it sound possibly divine.
 “The words are purely inspirational and were given to me – except for maybe one or two where I had to resolve a line or something like that,” Lennon explained about "Across The Universe" in 1980.
 “But the words stand, luckily, by themselves.
 They were purely inspirational and were given to me as 'Boom!'
 I don't own it, you know, it came through like that.
-I don't know where it came from, what meter it's in, and I've sat down and looked at it and said, 'Can I wrote another one with this meter?'
-So it's interesting...Such an extrodinary meter and I can never repeat it!
+I don't know where it came from, what meter it's in, and I've sat down and looked at it and said, 'Can I write another one with this meter?'
+So it's interesting...Such an extraordinary metre and I can never repeat it!
 It's not a matter of craftsmanship; it wrote itself.”

 John continues: “I was lying next to my first wife (Cynthia) in bed and I was thinking.
 It started off as a negative song and she must have been going on and on about something.
 She'd gone to sleep and I kept hearing, 'Words are flowing out like endless streams...'
 I was a bit irritated and I went downstairs and it turned into a sort of cosmic song rather than, 'Why are you always mouthing off at me?' or whatever, right?
 I couldn't get to sleep until I put it on paper.
 It drove me out of bed.
 I didn't want to write it.
 I was just slightly irritable and I couldn't go to sleep...It's like being possessed, like a psychic or a medium.
 The thing has to go down.
 It won't let you sleep, so you have to get up, make it into something, and then you're allowed to sleep.
 That's always in the middle of the bloody night, when you're half awake or tired and your critical faculties are switched off.”

-The “cosmic” direction of the song was because of the recent influence that Mahareshi Mahesh Yogi had on John and the rest of The Beatles.
+The “cosmic” direction of the song displayed the recent influence of Mahareshi Mahesh Yogi on John and the rest of The Beatles.
 They had become acquainted with his teachings through George's wife Pattie in mid-1967, met him personally on August 24th of that year, and travelled to Bangor, north Wales the following day, August 25th, to spend the weekend studying Transcendental Meditation under the tutelage of the Maharishi himself.

 The affect that this had on John is reflected in his September 29th and October 4th appearances on The Frost Programme, hosted by David Frost.
 These broadcasts were dedicated entirely to their recent introduction to TM, George also accompanying John on both shows.
 “I've got more energy,” Lennon remarked.
 “The energy I've found through meditation, I know darn well that I've had it before, but I only used it on good days when everything was going well, and I found more energy because everything was going well.
 But, through meditation, I've found that, if it's not too good a day, I would still get the same amount.”
 This newly discovered energy found its way into John's songwriting as well, two compositions of this period being “Child Of Nature” and “Across The Universe.”